Apply for a Surveyors & Loss Adjusters Business License in Dubai

 Await initial approval, which typically takes between five and ten working days

-Pay the applicable licence, registration, and facility fees upon approval
+Pay the applicable license, registration, and facility fees upon approval

-Receive the Business Licence and proceed with visa applications and facility setup
+Receive the Business License and proceed with visa applications and facility setup

 Complete any additional regulatory registrations relevant to the financial services category

-The overall timeline from initial submission to licence issuance is generally two to four weeks, subject to document completeness and authority processing times.
+The overall timeline from initial submission to license issuance is generally two to four weeks, subject to document completeness and authority processing times.

 Licensing, Compliance, and Facility Requirements